Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/dive/Overview_Annotations.md

 These attributes are used when generating log files and reports.

 ### @XrayTest
-The annotation `@XrayTest` can be used to configure documentation fo test results in Xray.
+The annotation `@XrayTest` can be used to configure documentation to test results in Xray.

 This annotation has the following the attributes: